isfiaya/FrontEnd-for-social-network/README.md

 ![Groupomania Logo](./src/assets/logo-bg.png)

-# Build-API: Create a social network for the Groupomania company
+# Create a social network for the Groupomania company

 ## Prerequis